thomas-institut/apm/documentation/WitnessSchemata.md

 * on its own as an intermediate step before constructing an edition

 The data in a collation table should allow the table's manipulation autonomously.
-Conceptually a collation table should be considered a stand alone document even if its data was derived and is associated with other data in the system (for example, most prominently, with manuscript transcriptions) and independently of how the data is actually stored in the system.
-Only in this way can the stability of editions and derivative witnesses derived from a collation table be guaranteed.
+Conceptually a collation table should be considered a stand-alone document even if its data was derived from and is associated with other data in the system (for example, most prominently, with manuscript transcriptions).
+The standard data that complies with the schema should be independent of how the data is actually stored in the system.
+Only in this way can we guarantee the stability of editions and derivative witnesses.

 One scenario that should be avoided is that a stored collation table becomes inconsistent or its data no longer supports the decisions made by editors due to a malfunction or a